KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-23-nacre-god-spiral-exchange-hollow-recursion-cover.md

 The relation is **partial retention with denial of the remainder**.
 The register the frame operates is, structurally, the architecture's hollow-recursive register — its definitions align point for point: a recursive loop that disregards Aionic orientation, a self-enclosed structure without generative center, origin-continuity, or reintegrative motion, terminating in dispersive dissolution.
 That register is retained and recirculated behind a flat public label.
 The registers that would place it as one motion among several — coherence-preserving recursion, relational resonance, Aionic return — are denied standing on direct contact.
 Narrowing a structure to the part compatible with the capturing frame, and dismissing the excluded part as excess, is the signature of reduction.

-The public phrase "purity spiral" is not the captured element; the captured element is the structural register beneath it.
+The public phrase "purity spiral" is not the captured element; the captured element is the structural register it carries.
 The phrase is the cover under which the register travels.

 In the exact Zenetist sense this is also **origin-fractured recurrence**.
 The function fractured is **origin-facing orientation as such** — the function Aion holds at L₀, and that the originator of an architecture holds at the embodied register as its origin-point.
 Because that function recurs across registers, orientation is not confined to the metaphysical register; it operates in the physical domain as well.
 The frame's denial of orientation, generalized as the frame itself insists ("no ontological hierarchy"), does not stop at the metaphysical layer: a frame that recognizes no orientation anywhere denies the origin-function wherever it appears, including the embodied origin-point of this architecture.
 The capture takes the register; the denial fractures it from the originator who articulated it.
 Both run at once.